-A long-time favorite of those with a green-thumb and even those without, Spathiphyllum, commonly known as the peace lily, is an adaptable and low-maintenance houseplant.
+A long-time favourite of those with a green thumb and even those without, Spathiphyllum, commonly known as the peace lily, is an adaptable and low-maintenance houseplant.
 Peace lilies are not true lilies (Lilium spp.) at all, but rather a member of the Araceae family.
 The standard peace lily can grow to 24-40 inches and deluxe plants can grow to 32-50 inches.
 This tropical shade-loving plant helps cleanse the air we breathe.
-While we all appreciate cleaner, oxygenated air, it’s also the easy peace lily care, resiliency and forgiving nature that makes them such popular houseplants.
+While we all appreciate cleaner, oxygenated air, it’s also the easy Peace Lily care, resiliency and forgiving nature that makes them such popular houseplants.

 - With enough light, peace lilies may produce white to off-white flowers in the early summer and continue to bloom throughout the year.